edgeworx/docs/content/en/docs/guides/build.md

 {{< rawhtml >}}
 <div class="alert-container">
 {{< /rawhtml >}}
-{{< alert icon="warning" >}}
+{{< alert icon="warn" >}}
 If you are on Apple M1 silicon, these instructions will not work for you.
-But, you can use this [handy community script] (https://gist.github.com/drluckyspin/95243834ac9db2f3260b16f8ef545a56) to properly install a Tensorflow invironment that's optimized for M1.
+But, you can use this [handy community script](https://gist.github.com/drluckyspin/95243834ac9db2f3260b16f8ef545a56) to properly install a Tensorflow invironment that's optimized for M1.
 {{< /alert >}}
 {{< rawhtml >}}
 </div>